Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 #### M3 in RepRapFirmware 3.5 and later

 * **M3** commands are now supported in FFF/FDM mode as well as CNC and laser mode.
-This will allow mixing of additive and subtractive tools wihtout switching mode.
+This will allow mixing of additive and subtractive tools without switching mode.
 * **FFF mode:**
   * In FFF mode, M3 will control a predefined spindle, as 'CNC mode' below.
 Lasers are not supported.
 * **CNC mode:**